brandur/sorg/content/drafts/postgres-atomicity.md

 ## Beginning a transaction (#begin)

-When you execute a `BEGIN`, Postgres puts some basic bookeeping in place, but it will defer more expensive operations as long as it can.
+When you execute a `BEGIN`, Postgres puts some basic bookkeeping in place, but it will defer more expensive operations as long as it can.
 For example, the new transaction isn't assigned a `xid` until it starts modifying data to reduce the expense of tracking it